Ethics and Integrity

 We updated our Code of Ethics in 2012 to provide greater guidance on company expectations.
 It discusses Allstate’s purpose and includes photos and images of actual Allstate employees, agents and customers; leadership quotes; and business-based question-and-answer scenarios.

 To reinforce these values and principles, Allstate provides online training and ethical leadership workshops.
-Each year, all employees are required to acknowledge their understanding of and commitment to compliance with our Code of Ethics and company policies
+Each year, all employees are required to acknowledge their understanding of and commitment to compliance with our Code of Ethics and company policies.

 The Allstate Compliance and Ethics (ACE) Award, which is one of only two corporate-wide awards, recognizes employees who are considered role models by demonstrating behaviors and decisions aligned with Allstate’s core values.
 Recipients of this award are selected semiannually by a panel of judges that includes the chief ethics and compliance officer, a member of the senior leadership team and a past recipient of the award.
 Award recipients are honored at an annual luncheon.
 Allstate’s CEO provided the keynote speech for the 2012-2013 event.
 The ACE Award reaffirms the importance of ethics in our daily business dealings with customers, coworkers and the communities we serve.

 All employees are encouraged and expected to report misconduct in the workplace.
 Concerns can be raised through supervisors or local Human Resources consultants.
-Allstate policy and the Code of Ethics prohibit any form of retaliation for reporting a workplace or ethical concern.

 Additionally, employees and non-employees can report violations—even anonymously—by contacting Allstate i-Report, a 24/7 toll-free number, at 800-706-9855.
 Once a concern is raised, it will be investigated to determine what further actions may be necessary.
 If required, appropriate actions will be taken.